Prime Super and Combined Super to merge

-If a merger does take place, the merged fund would manage assets of approximately $5 billion for in excess of 120,000 members.
+Effective 1 January 2019, the merged fund will manage assets of approximately $5 billion for in excess of 120,000 members.

-The Chairman of Combined Super, Mr George Kogios, said the proposed merger of the Funds would deliver significant benefits of scale to the members and employers of Combined Super whilst continuing the level of service and engagement that the Fund’s members currently enjoy.
+The Chairman of Combined Super, Mr George Kogios, said the merger would deliver significant benefits of scale to the members and employers of Combined Super whilst continuing the level of service and engagement that the Fund’s members currently enjoy.